 Germany crossed from Belgium into France on August 24, but the Germans did not march to Paris as they had planned.
 The significance of Paris as a communications center, as the hub of France's railways, and its psychological value, was not given precedence by Germany's military command.
 Von Moltke was employing traditional tactics: he was searching out the enemy's army.
 The German offensive swung short of Paris and southward.
 The German troops were exhausted after weeks of marching.
 Gaps appeared in the German positions.
 And the regrouped French and British forces south of Paris counterattacked in what became known as the Battle of the Marne.

-The commander of the French armies at the Marne, General Foch, exercised his belief in determination and the power of élan against all odds, and circumstances were right for a temporary success.
+The commander of the French armies at the Marne, General Foch, exercised his belief in determination and the spirit of élan against all odds, and circumstances were right for a temporary success.
 The French and the British Expeditionary Force drove the Germans back across the Marne River.
 There, favorable circumstances for the French ended.
 The Germans dug in.
 The French armies pushed against but could not penetrate Germany's defensive positions.
 The Germans, in turn, were unable to penetrate French positions or sweep around the French or British.
 The generals were bewildered.
 At this point in European history defensive warfare was superior.
 The best defense was not a good offense as they had believed.

 It was obvious that the war would not be over by autumn as Germany's military planners had anticipated.
 By mid-November the superior strength of defensive warfare resulted in stalemate, a line of trenches and barbed wire from the English Channel, in Belgium south to Swiss border.
 The Germans were more than fifty miles from Paris at its closest point.
 Von Moltke was blamed for the defeat at the Marne.
 He had a nervous breakdown and resigned from his command.

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.